 Selecting a major

 When applying to Berkeley, you will be asked what major you are interested in.
-Berkeley has over 100 majors across our five colleges: Letters and Science, Rausser College of Natural Resources, Engineering, Chemistry, Environmental Design, and the Haas School of Business (transfers only; freshman read below).
-If you are still trying to determine your major, Berkeley Guide can help.
+Berkeley has over 100 majors across our six colleges: Letters and Science, Rausser College of Natural Resources, Engineering, Chemistry, Environmental Design, our new College of Computing, Data Science, and Society, and the Haas School of Business.
+If you are still trying to determine your major, the Berkeley Academic Guide can help.

 Many students are undecided about their major and there are options in three of Berkeley’s colleges to be “undeclared”.
 For Letters and Science, select the “intended” division in the “Undeclared” section in the college.
 Rausser College applicants may also select the “intended” division in the “Undeclared” section in that college.
 While the College of Engineering offers undeclared as an option, we recommend that applicants select a major if you know for sure your intended major.